-As an alternative, passive power over Ethernet (PoE) patch panels can be used as part of a cost effective solution for distributing power to where it is needed throughout the home, office, campus or other environment.
+As an alternative, power over Ethernet (PoE) can be used as part of a cost effective solution for distributing power.
+Furthermore it is able where it is needed throughout the home, office, campus or other environment.
 Usualy the patch panel will use a patch lead to connect to the POE injector or switch.
 This then sends power to the device

 Patch panels are a vital part of an Ethernet cabling solution for organising and managing cable connections.
-They maximise the effectiveness of the IT cabling by delivering power and data to where it is needed.
+In addition they maximise the effectiveness of the IT cabling by delivering power and data to where it is needed.

-While there are other cabling solutions that provide both power and data such as USB, PoE is suitable for far longer distances.
+There are are other cabling solutions that provide both power and data.
+For example USB.
+However PoE is suitable for far longer distances.

 The types of devices that are best suited to PoE connectivity remain in a fixed position and have a low power draw.

-PoE is particularly useful for connecting disparate and geographically dispersed devices to your network, without having to add a separate power source or additional cabling.
+PoE is particularly useful for connecting disparate and geographically dispersed devices to your network.
+Thus avoiding the need to add a separate power source or additional cabling.